 - Consider not changing your hotel towels every day

-- Prefer water in pitchers where facilities allow
+- Prefer bottled water where facilities allow

 - Is the activity economically beneficial to the local community?

-- Does it respect the local culture?
+- Does it respect local culture?

 - What is the potential impact of the activity on the environment?